coreweave/tensorizer/README.md

 original `bfloat16` datatype string is also saved so that it will be cast back to `bfloat16` during the deserialization process.

-The `complex32` datatype is supported in a similar way, by casting to `int32`.
+The `complex32` datatype is supported in a similar way, by casting to `int32`, as are PyTorch's native `float8_*` datatypes (`float8_e5m2`, `float8_e4m3fn`, etc.).

-The quantized datatypes (`qint8`, `qint32`, etc.) are not currently supported by tensorizer as they would require supplemental quantization parameters to be deserialized correctly.
+The only native Pytorch datatypes that are not currently supported are the deprecated quantized int datatypes (`qint8`, `qint32`, etc.), as they require supplemental quantization parameters to be deserialized correctly.

 **NOTE:** The exact choice of intermediate types as `int16` and `int32` is considered an implementation detail, and is subject to change,